-On the first day of 2016, Mozilla terminated support for a technology called SHA-1 in the Firefox web browser.
-Almost immediately, they reversed their decision, because it would have cut off important internet access to thousands–if not millions–of people.
-But what does this technology do?
-Why would it cut off access?
-And why would they ever decide to remove it in the first place?
+On the first day of 2016, Mozilla terminated support for a weakening security technology called SHA-1 in the Firefox web browser.
+Almost immediately, they reversed their decision, as it would cut access to some older websites.
+But in February 2017, their fears finally came true: researchers broke SHA-1 by creating the first real-world collision attack.
+Here’s what all that means.

 What Is SHA-1?

 The SHA in SHA-1 stands for Secure Hash Algorithm, and, simply put, you can think of it as a kind of math problem or method that scrambles the data that is put into it.
 Developed by the United States NSA, it’s a core component of many technologies used to encrypt important transmissions on the internet.
 Common encryption methods SSL and TLS, which you might have heard of, can use a hash function like SHA-1 to create the signed certificates you see in your browser toolbar.